w3c/wai-easy-checks/content/heading-structure.md

 Headings can have 1 of 6 levels assigned and should be nested by that level.
 The main heading on a page is level 1; `<h1>`.
 Subsequent headings should be at levels 2 to 6; `<h2>` to `<h6>`.
 Levels should not be skipped as sub-headings are created, just like the table-of-contents in a book.

-@@Headings should be succinct and describe the section or text of the page that follows.@@
+Headings should be succinct and describe the section or text of the page that follows.

 ## Who depends on Headings?